perused/codenames-bot/README.md

 ## Setup

-Run the setup script.

-<code>bash setup.sh</code>
+This project uses `pipenv` for dependency management.
+Run `pip install pipenv` and install Python 3.6 (either download `pyenv` and run the line of code below or download manually from the Python website).

-Then you are ready to run the program.
+Then you are ready to run the project.

-<code>python3 run.py</code>
+<code>pipenv run python run.py</code>

 ## Issues

-Player is finished and decent but Spymaster guesses could do with some fine tuning.
+- Spymaster guesses could do with some fine tuning.
+- Has only been tested on OSX so far.